10 Benefits of a Healthy Yard

 Once you’ve created a healthy, planet-friendly yard, you shouldn’t need to work so hard to maintain it.
 You’ll spend less time weeding and trimming, or replacing struggling and unhealthy plants.
 That gives you more time to enjoy the landscape with your family.

-Increase Your Property Value
+It Can Increase Your Property Value

 By managing and using your yard regularly, you benefit from its beauty.
 A lovely yard and garden can also increase the value of your home.
 Landscaping improvements have an average return of 109 percent for every dollar spent, and potential home buyers are drawn to and value well-landscaped properties.
 And if you decide to move, it may help you sell your home faster.